AckerlyXu/heima/articles/virtual-machines/linux/extensions-features.md

 ## Prerequisites

 Each virtual machine extension might have its own set of prerequisites.
+For instance, the Docker VM extension has a prerequisite of a supported Linux distribution.
 Requirements of individual extensions are detailed in the extension-specific documentation.

 ### Azure VM agent